 Humans have human frailties, and even a character working on something vitally important will eventually have to rest.
 Tiredness, hunger, or just enemies bursting into the workplace can break anyone's concentration.
-There are also moral reasons to stop—the experiment is a crime against nature, the "volunteer's" crying finally gets to you, etc. Most people understand the occasional need to take a break.
+There are also moral reasons to stop—the experiment is a crime against nature, the "volunteer"'s crying finally gets to you, etc. Most people understand the occasional need to take a break.

 Mad Scientists think that kind of attitude is for wimps.

-— with a project, they ignore all distractions.
+When these guys get involved or perhaps we should say obsessed with a project, they ignore all distractions.
 The prisoner's crying?
 I don't hear anything.
 Crime against nature?
 I haven't been outside in ten years, so I don't really care.
 Food, sleep?
 Obstacles.
-And enemies jumping into the lab are like bonus "volunteers."
+And enemies jumping into the lab are like bonus "volunteers".
 You don't even have to hunt them down with a taser first!

 For obvious reasons, this trope is usually associated with the Mad Scientist, but it can appear alongside a Playful Hacker or other personalities.
 As touched upon above, those in the madness place tend to forget to eat, bathe, and sometimes talk.
 They may think they've said something, or think it's so blindingly obvious they shouldn't have to mention it.
-In a sense, It's All About Me
+In a sense, It's All About Me.

 - The Nightmare Before Christmas: Jack Skellington spends a lot of time attempting to figure out Christmas after returning to Halloweentown from Christmastown.